 - Don’t skimp on that fresh dill.
 The dill is what gives this recipe the best flavor, in my opinion.

 - Don’t have white vinegar on hand?
-Try it with apple cider vinegar for a different twist.
+Make your German cucumber salad with apple cider vinegar for a different twist.

 I love making this delicious salad for my Memorial Day and 4th of July cookouts.